jeffsikes/salesforce-eleventy-directory/README.md

 I have to say, for me, the styling is always the hardest part.
 I'm not a designer, so I tend to keep things simple.
 I'm a big fan of [Pico.css](https://picocss.com/) for these small projects.

+## Standards and Accessibility
+I'm a big fan of [microformats](https://developer.mozilla.org/en-US/docs/Web/HTML/microformats), so I've added some basic h-card markup to the user list.
+This is a simple way to add some semantic meaning to the user data.
+You can also use these to style the user list with CSS.

+In addition, I attempted to make the site [voiceover accessible](https://www.bocoup.com/blog/getting-started-with-voiceover-accessibility).
+I'm not an expert in this area, but I tried to make sure the site was navigable with a screen reader.

 ## Running the Project
 To run the project, you'll need to exceute the following command at the terminal: